j4321/tkFileBrowser/README.rst

 Changelog
 ---------

-- tkFileBrowser 1.1.3
+- tkfilebrowser 2.0.0
+    * Change package name to tkfilebrowser to respect PEP 8
+    * Display error message when issue during folder creation
     * Fix bug: grey/white color alternance not always respected
     * Add __main__.py with an example
-    * Add recent files shortcut
+    * Add "Recent files" shortcut
     * Make the text of the validate and cancel buttons customizable
     * Add possibility to disable new folder creation
     * Add python 2 support